cirongliu/NIH_Marmoset_Atlas_V1/README.md

 If you have questions about the NIH Marmoset Brain Atlas Project, please contact Dr. Cirong Liu (cirong.liu@nih.gov)  or Dr. Afonso Silva (silvaa@ninds.nih.gov)

+If you identified errors in the atlas or want to submit your parcellation results to our atlas, please contact Dr. Cirong Liu (cirong.liu@nih.gov).

+Thanks for your supporting!